Neil621/Classifying-Politician-s-Tweets/README.md

 # Objective
 Classify Donald Trump, Jeremy Corbyn and Theresa May Tweets using Naïve-Bayes.
+Further discussion and information available from:https://www.datadistilled.co.uk/posts/classifying-politicians-tweets-using-naive-baye.

 # Findings:
 Using a very basic Naïve-Bayes word count model leads to a 60% accuracy in classifying tweets in test set.